Posts

 Image

-Krishna says that through Vedic rituals one fulfils the desire of entry to heaven and enjoy the subtle pleasures (9.20).
-After the expiry of their punya (good karma), they come back and keep travelling in this cycle (9.21).
-The general interpretation is that the punya , attained through vedic rituals, takes us to heaven after life and we come back once they are exhausted.
-Another interpretation is possible if attaining contentment by fulfilling desires is taken as entry to heaven.
-Out of ignorance, one depends on vedic rituals to fulfil desires and attain contentment from 'outside' like people and material possessions.
-On this path, one returns back to misery as one can never get eternal contentment through these ever changing situations as true contentment can only come from the unchanging self.
-Further, duality (dwandwa) is the law of nature where everything exists in its polar opposite.
-If heaven is taken as a feeling of pleasure polarity, one will enter into
+K rishna says that through Vedic rituals one fulfils the desire of entry to heaven and enjoys the subtle pleasures (9.20).
+After the expiry of their punya (good karma ), they come back and keep travelling in this cycle (9.21).
+The general interpretation is that the punya , attained through Vedic rituals, takes us to the heaven afterlife and we come back once they are exhausted.
+Another interpretation is possible if attaining contentment by fulfilling desires is taken as a means of entry to heaven.
+Out of ignorance, one depends on Vedic rituals to fulfil desires and attain contentment from ‘outside’ like people and material possessions.
+On this path, one returns to misery as one can never get eternal contentment through these ever-changing situations as contentment can only come from the unchanging self.
+Further, duality ( dwandwa ) is the law of nature where everything exists along with its polar opposite.
+If heaven is taken as a feeling of pleasure polarity, we will...

 152. Facets of Paramatma